-- (a) where the member is representing the community board at a place that makes their physical presence at the meeting impossible or impracticable; - (b) where a member is unwell; and - (c) where a member is unable to attend due to an emergency.
+- (a) where the member is at a place that makes their physical presence at the meeting impracticable or impossible; - (b) where a member is unwell; and - (c) where a member is unable to attend due to an emergency.

-12.12Request to attend by audio or audio visual link
+12.12 Request to attend by audio or audio visual link

 Where possible, a member will give the Chairperson and the chief executive at least 2 working days' notice when they want to attend a meeting by audio or audio visual link.
-Should, due to illness or emergency, this is not be possible the member may give less notice.
+Should, due to illness or emergency, this is not possible the member may give less notice.